 Data loggers work standalone but with limited functionality because of the onboard operating system, and sometimes have poor visualization.
 Oscilloscopes achieve very high sampling rates up to some GHz, but getting several instruments synchronized for a higher channel count is quite expensive.
 Based on the Windows operating system they can be extended by scripts, but the memory price is quite high.

 For both instruments acquiring additional bus system data (like CAN, CAN FD, Flexray,…) is often not possible.
 You need to post-synchronize data from several instruments after the measurement.
 Sometimes it is a long way from the measurement task to get the first impression of your data.

 The testing group leader, Mr. Dostal says:

-The adaptability and flexibility of the system are an additional bonus.
-The SIRIUSi-8xSTG data acquisition unit has 8 isolated analog inputs for universal usages.
-Those are strain gauge, voltage, resistance test, potentiometer, RTD (PT100, ...), extendable, and even more flexible with optional Dewesoft DSI-adapters.
+The adaptability and flexibility of the system are additional bonuses.
+The SIRIUSi-8xSTG data acquisition unit has 8 isolated analog inputs for universal usage.
+Those are strain gauge, voltage, resistance test, potentiometer, RTD (PT100, ...), extendable, and even more flexible with optional Dewesoft DSI adapters.
 More measurement modules can easily be stacked for an almost unlimited number of channels, math functions, filtering, C++ scripting, etc. for live calculation and validation of the system under test.

 Additional features like the Sequencer, like getting other instruments data into Dewesoft, and the divers trigger conditions are very interesting for our kind of application,